scottmk/ti4-reference/docs/factions/ds/lizho.md

     ---
     ### **Cunning**

-    After you perform a tactical action in a system, you may attach 1 “Trap” card from your reinforcements to a planet in that system that contains 1 or more of your infantry units.
+    After you perform a tactical action in a system, you may attach 1 "Trap" card from your reinforcements to a planet in that system that contains 1 or more of your infantry units.

     ### **Subterfuge**